1. GENERAL PROVISIONS

 - they are registered according to the rules;

-- they accepted the terms set by the Rules of Competition, the GTC and the ethical principles available on the website www.harddograce.com, as well as understood the terms laid out in the document titled HDR – Suggestions to Racers;
+- they accepted the terms set by the Rules of Competition, the GTC and the ethical principles available on the website harddograce.com, as well as understood the terms laid out in the document titled Our recommendations to participants;

 - they insure themselves against accidents in order to cover the costs of the risks originating from the Race, ie. they accept that the application fee includes the mandatory accident insurance fees as well;